Skip to content

 breaker.metrics_only() METRICS_ONLY Admit all traffic, record metrics, but never trip.

 breaker.reset() CLOSED Return to closed with a fresh, empty window.
+In coordinated mode, resume the cached shared state instead.

 breaker.metrics_only() # observe in production without enforcing